 Learning skills: Ability to gather new technical information and structure it in the learned metacognitive framework.
 Capability to recognize the knowledge fields that have to be study in deep in front of a new technical situation.
-The class aims to give students the tools and bases to their further training (scholar learning) and for future work (lifelong learning) and for future work (lifel learning).
+The class aims to give students the tools and bases to their further training (scholar learning) and for future work (lifelong learning).